• Self-Care

 Building a self-care night routine is the absolute secret to waking up feeling like a human being instead of a caffeinated zombie.

-Let’s be honest: most of our evenings involve staring at a phone until our eyes glaze over, promising to “go to bed soon,” only to realize it’s midnight and we’re still drained.
+Let’s be honest: most evenings involve staring at a phone until the eyes glaze over, promising to “go to bed soon,” only to realize it’s midnight and the body is still wired.
+That mindless scroll isn’t a routine — it’s a rut.

-No fancy products or hours of free time required—just a little intention to turn your evening from “bleh” to “bliss.”
+No fancy products or hours of free time required.
+Just a little intention to turn your evening from “bleh” to genuinely restorative.

 The Quick Guide